AlessioCantina/Squarify/README.md

 # Squarify
-Java code to make an imagse squared
+Java code to make an images squared